fergarrui/custom-bytecode-analyzer/README.md

 #### Find Spring endpoints

 Annotations are also supported.
 Multiple annotations properties can be defined in a rule.
 If all of them are found in the analyzed class, it will be reported.
-It is going to search classes and method annotations.
+It is going to search classes, method and parameters annotations.
 For example, if we want to find Spring endpoints, we would search for classes or methods annotated with ```org.springframework.web.bind.annotation.RequestMapping```.
 So, the rule can be:

 ```